Muzietto/es6-lambda-calculus/README.md

 ### pairs

-  A pair is a way to freeze two expressions to be able to operate on them later (i.e. to apply a function upon them):
+  a pair is a way to freeze two expressions to be able to operate on them later (i.e. to apply a function upon them):

     def PAIR = λx.λy.λf.(f x y)

-  The two simplest operations on pairs are the getters FIRST and SECOND
+  the two simplest operations on pairs are the getters FIRST and SECOND

     PAIR 1 2 FIRST = 1 => def FIRST = λx.λy.x
     PAIR 1 2 SECOND = 2 => def SECOND = λx.λy.y

 ## booleans (see [02-booleans.es6](/es6/02-booleans.es6))

-  Ternary operator = condition ? exp_true : exp_false
+  ternary operator = condition ? exp_true : exp_false

-  We want to define it in terms of λ-calculus.
+  we want to define it in terms of λ-calculus.
 One possibility is:

     def COND = λexp_true.λexp_false.λcondition.(cond exp_true exp_false)

     def COND = PAIR

-  We attempt now to define TRUE and FALSE as functions:
+  we attempt now to define TRUE and FALSE as functions:

     COND 1 2 TRUE = 1 => def TRUE = FIRST

     COND 1 2 FALSE = 2 => def FALSE = SECOND

+  substituting the function body once all the variables have been fulfilled, we come to __a form that will be used a lot__ in the following paragraphs:

+    COND exp_true exp_false condition = __condition exp_true exp_false__

 ### NOT operator